puppetlabs/puppet/docs/quickstart.md

 * `PUPPET_TEST_LOG_LEVEL`: change the log level to adjust how much detail is captured.
 It defaults to `notice`; useful values include `info` and `debug`.

+## Running Acceptance Tests

+For details on how to run puppet acceptance tests, please see the [acceptance readme](../acceptance/README.md)